 One of the biggest considerations for any business today is how they handle the huge amounts of sensitive and confidential information they possess.
-While data such as intellectual property and trade secrets need to be protected, it’s the personally identifiable information of employees and customers that needs to be a top priority.
+While data such as intellectual property and trade secrets need to be protected, the personally identifiable information of employees and customers needs to be a top priority.

 There are increasingly strict regulations governing the usage of this, while at the same time, the public is more aware than ever of the value of this information and the risks they face should it be compromised.

-Some firms, such as those in the finance industry or the healthcare sector, may have especially tough external compliance requirements in this area, but it's something that every firm needs to focus on.
+Some organizations, such as those in the finance industry or the healthcare sector, may have especially tough external compliance requirements in this area, but it's something that every firm needs to focus on.
 Aside from the threat of fines, companies that don't take good care of their customers' most personal details will find it very hard to build and maintain trust.